pret/poketcg/STYLE_GUIDE.md

 # RAM addresses

 Naming RAM addresses and using them in code is extremely helpful towards having easily readable code.
-RAM addresses are pascal case and prefixed with a letter depending on whether they are a WRAM address (``wAddressName``), a VRAM address (``vÀddressName``), a HRAM address (``hAddressName``), or a hardware register (for example, ``rLCDC``).
+RAM addresses are pascal case and prefixed with a letter depending on whether they are a WRAM address (``wAddressName``), a VRAM address (``vAddressName``), a HRAM address (``hAddressName``), or a hardware register (for example, ``rLCDC``).
 These all go in their respective files, which are, wram.asm, vram.asm, hram.asm, and constants/hardware_constants.asm.
 You will most often want to label some WRAM addresses, or maybe some HRAM address, but VRAM addresses should already be covered and hardware constants are all already defined.

 Note how RAM addresses aren't always necessarily one byte long.
 A simple example would be addresses that hold some pointer which would be 16-bit long.
 It's important that the ``ds`` below indicates what it's actual size is.
 If for example there's a 5-byte space unassigned below a ``ds 1`` address, it's better to have ``ds 1`` followed by ``ds 5`` rather than a single ``ds 6``.
 Speaking of ``ds``, prefer ``ds 1`` to ``db`` and ``ds 2`` to ``dw`` for declaring the size of a memory address.